 - Brushes and tubs — £30

-While it might be tempting to skimp costs by avoiding the use of scaffolding, working at height regulations state that a person should use a ladder for no longer than 30 minutes while working at height.
-In which case, you’ll need to have scaffolding erected or an access platform at the very least.
+While it might be tempting to skimp costs by avoiding scaffolding, working at height regulations state that a person should use a ladder for no longer than 30 minutes while working at height.
+In which case, you’ll need to erect scaffolding or an access platform at the very least.

 When Should Your House Exterior be Painted?

 The best time to paint the exterior of your home is during the summer when it’s easier for the paint to dry, as discussed in this article from Which?
 Trusted Traders.
-Each coat of paint will need time to dry completely before adding the next coat.
-With it being the most logical time to have this work done, you might need to book a professional in advance due to it being a busy time of year for this nature of work.
+Each coat of paint will need time to dry before adding the next coat.
+With summer being the most logical time to have this work done, you might need to book a professional in advance to avoid disappointment.

-The labour cost will be a deciding factor in whether to hire a professional or complete the job yourself.
+The labour cost will decide whether to hire a professional or complete the job yourself.
 As well as house size, prep work, number of coats required and wall finish, the labour rates will also depend on your location.
-The table below has been put together to give you an indication of how much you might expect to pay when hiring a professional to paint the outside of your home.
+The table below shows how much you can expect to pay when hiring a professional.
 Prices obtained from priceyourjob.co.uk.

 |Type of House||Description||Time Taken (Days)||Average Cost|